ChenJiaoyan/DeepVGI-0.1/README.md

-The project aims at deeply learning from satellite imageries with the supervision of VGI (OSM and MapSwipe)
+The project aims at deeply learning from satellite images with the supervision of VGI (OSM and MapSwipe)